ARTFL-Project/PhiloLogic4/docs/installation.md

 1. Install the C and Python libraries system-wide
 2. Set up a directory in your web server to serve databases from

+You can find more detailed installation instructions for specific OSes here:
+* [Mac OSX] (specific_installations/mac_instructions.md)

 ### Downloading ###

 You can find a copy of the latest version of PhiloLogic4 from <a href="https://github.com/ARTFL-Project/PhiloLogic4/releases/tag/v4.0-rc.1">here</a>.